 - “Never let [our] schooling interfere with [our] education.”
 (Mark Twain)

-Also, understanding your child’s learning style or your personality type is very helpful when educating your own at home.
-However, the KEY to truly enjoying your homeschool adventure is knowing and understanding your homeschool “style” and then walking this homeschool journey with other homeschooling moms who can give you sage and godly advice.
-If you would like one on one, in-person help getting started on this homeschool adventure or help jump-starting your current homeschooling journey and can’t wait till March for our next special weekend for homeschooling moms, CLICK HERE for information on how to set up an appointment with Carrie and how to utilize our homeschool style assessment.
+You can also set up a coffee date with Carrie to discuss all things homeschooling.
+If you would like one on one, in-person help getting started on this homeschool adventure or help jump-starting your current homeschooling journey and can’t wait till for our next special weekend for homeschooling moms, then CLICK HERE for information on how to set up an appointment with Carrie

 Less is more and simple is better!
 With this motto, I do not want to overwhelm moms with tons of books to read, articles to research or curriculum to buy.
 However, you will find listed below my all-time favorite resources.
 I do not work for these companies nor do I make a profit off of endorsing their products.
-Many of these I also share and discuss at our Mom Events and during Coffee With Carrie Consulting meetings.
+Many of these I also share and discuss in our Coffee with Carrie Podcasts, at our Mom Events, and during Coffee With Carrie Consulting meetings.
 There are so many more wonderful resources out there but since time is a commodity and very limited, I humbly recommend you start with the resources below.

 The Ministry of Motherhood by Sally Clarkson